aws-samples/aws-iot-analytics-workshop/README.md

 We will verify that the smart home device is configured and publishing data to the correct topic.
  1. From the AWS console, choose the **IoT Core** service
  2. Navigate to **Test** (On the left pane)
+ 3. Under **Subscription** input the following:
+     * **Subscription topic:** 'smarthome/house1/energy/appliances'
- 3. Under **Subscription**, input **Subscription topic:** 'smartbuilding/topic' and click **Subscribe to topic**
+     * Click **Subscribe to topic**

-After a few seconds, you should see your simulated devices's data that is published on the 'smartbuilding/topic' MQTT topic.
+After a few seconds, you should see your simulated devices's data that is published on the 'smarthome/house1/energy/appliances' MQTT topic.

 \[[Top](#Top)\]